Questions frequently asked by clients

 -

 No. Designers serve as a bridge between clients and contractors.
-My job is to listen to what clients want, study the project site, and create a design that contractors can build.
+My job is to listen to what clients want, study the project site, and create a design that’s feasible for contractors to build.

 -

-I can make recommendations – and advise against certain companies – but I don’t have exhaustive knowledge of every contractor in LA.
-Some clients ask for design work after they’ve already picked a contractor, and some clients search for contractors only after they have their designs in-hand.
+I can make recommendations - and advise against certain businesses - but I don’t have exhaustive knowledge of every contractor in LA.
+Some clients ask for design work after they’ve already picked a contractor, while others search for contractors only after they have their designs in-hand.
 Both methods work well.

 -